Last Updated on

 Here is what he had to say about how positive the experience was with web push notifications, right from the start:

 “Our very first push notification was a massive hit!
-We saw an astonishing click-rate of 16%.
+We saw an astonishing click rate of 16%.
 Truth be told, my team and I were a little skeptical about using Web Push Notifications for LA Tourism.
 We didn’t want to overwhelm our users.
-However, once we started using them we realised that Web Push Notification as a channel is both attention grabbing and non-invasive.”
+However, once we started using them we realized that Web Push Notification as a channel is both attention grabbing and non-invasive.”

 Chargebee is another great example from PushCrew on how web push notifications greatly improved their brand’s marketing efforts.
 After implementation, the website began to collect around 30 new daily blog subscribers through push notifications alone.
 In addition, their click rate rose by 200%.